rambombeos/ride-manager-be/README.PROCESS.md

 3. Implemented distance calculation for rides using the Haversine formula.
 4. Created a custom BaseResponse class for consistent API responses.

-## 6. Testing and Documentation
+## 6. Documentation and Code Improvement

-1. Wrote unit tests for models, serializers, and views.
-2. Created comprehensive API documentation, including endpoint details, request/response formats, and authentication requirements.
+1. Created API documentation with endpoint details and usage instructions.

-## 7. Code Review and Refactoring

-1. Conducted code reviews to ensure code quality and adherence to best practices.
+2. Reviewed code for quality and best practices.
-2. Refactored code where necessary to improve readability and maintainability.
+3. Improved code readability and structure where needed.

-## 8. Deployment Preparation

-1. Set up environment variables for sensitive information.
-2. Configured settings for different environments (development, staging, production).
-3. Prepared deployment scripts and documentation.

-Throughout the development process, I maintained a focus on creating a scalable, maintainable, and well-documented ride-sharing application API.
-The project structure and code organization were designed to allow for easy expansion and modification in the future.
+The development process focused on creating a functional and maintainable ride-sharing API.
+The project structure allows for future updates and expansions.